 Each quarter, primacy states submit data to the federal Safe Drinking Water Information System (SDWIS/Fed), an automated database maintained by EPA.
 The data submitted include, but are not limited to, PWS inventory information, sample results for specific contaminants (i.e. lead and copper), the incidence of MCL exceedances, monitoring, and TT violations, and information on enforcement activities related to these violations.
+In March 2016, Maryland completed the migration of the program's legacy database to SDWIS-State.
+In October 2016, the EPA approved the reporting of Maryland's violations and enforcement actions from their new SDWIS/State database.
 Section 1414(c)(3) of the SDWA requires states to provide EPA with an annual report of violations of the primary drinking water standards.
 This report provides an overview of violations in each of six categories: MCLs, TTs, variances, exemptions, significant monitoring violations, and significant consumer notification violations.
-The SDWIS/Fed database and Maryland's database (Public Drinking Water Information System (PDWIS)) were the sources of data for this report.
+Maryland's SDWIS/State database is the source of data for this report.